Mississippi Map Turtle (Gratemys kohni) Care Sheet

 • Alabama Map Turtle: Graptemys pulchra

 Map Turtles grow in a variety of sizes.
-Some being very small, which can be a plus in space matters, and others getting at a decent large size.
-They have nice physical characteristics and are very beautiful looking turtles.
+Some are very small, which can be a plus in space matters, and others get at a decent large size.
+They have nice physical characteristics and are very beautiful-looking turtles.

 Size Average of Subspecies: